-- ii.
-Inventory of equipment

-- iii.
-Internal control

-- iv.
-Miscellaneous

-- v.
-Classroom teacher salaries

-- vi.
-Instructional material program funds

-- vii.
-Teacher misassignments pursuant to Education Code Section 44258.9

-- viii.
-Information reported on the school accountability report card (SARC) pursuant to Education Code Section 33126

-- b.
-Identify any audit exceptions for which a description of the correction or plan of correction is not provided in the audit report, notify the LEA of these, and request that a description of the correction or plan of correction be provided by March 15.

-- i.
-Education Code Section 41020 (g)(2) states:
+- Information reported on the school accountability report card (SARC) pursuant to Education Code Section 33126 - b.
+Identify any audit exceptions for which a description of the correction or plan of correction is not provided in the audit report, notify the LEA of these, and request that a description of the correction or plan of correction be provided by March 15 (E.C.
+41020(j)) - i.
+Education Code Section 41020(g)(2) states:

 To the extent possible, a description of correction or plan of correction shall be incorporated in the audit report, describing the specific actions that are planned to be taken, or that have been taken, to correct the problem identified by the auditor.
-The descriptions of specific actions to be taken or that have been taken shall not solely consist of general comments such as "will implement", "accepted the recommendation", or "will discuss at a later date".
+The descriptions of specific actions to be taken or that have been taken shall not solely consist of general comments such as "will implement," "accepted the recommendation," or "will discuss at a later date."

 - c.
-Review the description of correction or plan of correction for each audit exception and determine if it is adequate. - i.
+Review the description of correction or plan of correction for each audit exception and determine if it is adequate (E.C.
+41020(j)) - i.
 For any description that is found to be inadequate, require the LEA to submit a response to the county office that adequately resolves the audit exception. - d.
-Certify to the SPI and the SCO not later than May 15 that: - i.
+Certify to the SPI and the SCO not later than May 15 that (E.C.
+41020(k)): - i.
 All of the annual audits and all of the audit exceptions required to be reviewed by the county office have been reviewed. - ii.
-Except as otherwise noted in the certification, the LEAs have adequately corrected, or developed an acceptable plan of correction for, the audit exceptions reviewed by the county office.
+Except as otherwise noted in the certification, the LEAs have adequately corrected, or developed an acceptable plan of correction for, the audit exceptions reviewed by the county office. - e.

-- e.
 Direct all LEAs with attendance-related exceptions or other exceptions that involve state funds to submit the appropriate forms to resolve the exception.
-For example, if the auditors determine that average daily attendance (ADA) was incorrectly reported, the county office staff will request a revised report of attendance (P-2 or Annual). - f.
-Adjust the future local property tax requirements (tax rates or tax revenues) if there are audit exceptions that have a fiscal impact on local property taxes. - 3.
-Delays in Filing Audit Reports (Education Code Section 41020.2) - a.
-Investigate causes of the delay and take action if the auditors do not file the audit report with the county superintendent by December 15. - b.
+For example, if the auditors determine that average daily attendance (ADA) was incorrectly reported, the county office staff will request a revised report of attendance (P-2 or Annual) (E.C.
+41020(k)). - f.
+Adjust the future local property tax requirements (tax rates or tax revenues) if there are audit exceptions that have a fiscal impact on local property taxes (E.C.
+41020(o)). - 3.
+Delays in Filing Audit Reports (E.C.
+41020.2) - a.
+Investigate causes of the delay and take action if the auditors do not file the audit report with the county superintendent by December 15.

+- b.
 Initiate one of the following actions: - i.
-Grant an extension for the audit (after consultation with the district governing board and the auditors, and with the consent of the SCO and the SPI). - ii.
+Grant an extension for the audit (after consultation with the district's governing board and the auditors, and with the consent of the SCO and the SPI). - ii.
 Contract with another audit firm to complete the audit (after consultation with the district governing board, the auditors, and the SCO). - iii.
 Request that the SCO investigate the situation and initiate action.